gypsydave5/gypsydave5.github.io/_posts/2014-12-08-exposing-myself.md

 I am currently reading (on impeccable advice), _[Apprenticeship Patterns]_ by [Dave Hoover] and [Adewale Oshineye].
-The book is written as a series of 'patterns', a method of analysing and solving problems which is derived from a book I've always meant to read but haven't: _[A Pattern Laguage]_.
+The book is written as a series of 'patterns', a method of analysing and solving problems which is derived from a book I've always meant to read but haven't, _[A Pattern Language]_ by Christopher Alexander, Sara Ishikawa and Murray Silverstein.
 There a pattern is a solution to an architectural design pattern, a "best guess as to what arrangement of the physical environment will work to solve the problem presented."
 Here the patterns are 'best guesses' as to how to solve the problems of becoming a better developer.